echen102/us-pres-elections-2020/README.md

 The associated paper to this repository can be found here: [#Election2020: The First Public Twitter Dataset on the 2020 US Presidential Election](https://arxiv.org/abs/2010.00600)

-**RELEASE PAUSE DUE TO SERVER MAINTENANCE (12/26/2020): The servers where we are hosting our data are undergoing maintenance for the next week and a half.
-We will be unable to update data until then, but expect to catch up with all uploads by January 8, 2021.
-We apologize for the inconvenience!**

 ## Data Organization
 The Tweet-IDs are organized as follows:
 * Tweet-ID files are stored in folders that indicate the year and month of the collection (YEAR-MONTH).